projectsveltos/sveltos/docs/events/examples/db-as-a-service.md

     - event driven
 authors:
     - Gianluca Mardente
+    - Eleni Grosdouli
 ---

-This demo will showcase Sveltos' ability to dynamically provision PostgreSQL databases on demand.
+The demo showcase Sveltos' ability to dynamically provision PostgreSQL databases on demand.

-By simply labeling a managed cluster with  `postgres=required`, Sveltos will automatically deploy a dedicated PostgreSQL database within the services managed cluster.
-This database will then be made accessible to the requesting cluster, ensuring seamless integration and data access.
+By labeling a managed cluster with  `postgres=required`, Sveltos will automatically deploy a dedicated PostgreSQL database within the services managed cluster.
+The created database will then be made accessible to the requesting cluster, ensuring seamless integration and data access.

 !!! note
     This tutorial assumes that each managed cluster is in a different namespace.

 ## Lab Setup

-A Civo cluster serves as the management cluster.
-Another Civo cluster, labeled `type=services`, is dedicated to automatic Postgres DB deployment by Sveltos.
+A Civo cluster serves as our management cluster.
+Another Civo cluster, labeled as `type=services`, is dedicated to automatic Postgres DB deployment by Sveltos.

-Postgres DB will be deployed using [Cloudnative-pg](https://github.com/cloudnative-pg/cloudnative-pg).
+The Postgres DB will be deployed using [Cloudnative-pg](https://github.com/cloudnative-pg/cloudnative-pg).

 ![Sveltos: Deploy Cloudnative-pg](../../assets/sveltos-db-as-a-service.gif)